immunefi-team/Bounty_Boosts/DeGate/26066 - [SC - Insight] Timelock eta variable can be set further than i....md

 # Timelock eta variable can be set further than in the future than the anticipated delay.

-Submitted on Thu Nov 23 2023 19:24:49 GMT-0400 (Atlantic Standard Time) by @p4rsely for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 24th 2023 at 01:24:49 UTC by @p4rsely for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26066